 Experience the world of art on Canyon Road during a day filled with music, food and fine art.
 The day begins with the Artist Quick Draw and continues with silent auctions, artistic demonstrations and entertainment.
 Dozens of artists working in every imaginable media will provide an unprecedented view of their creative processes.
 Canyon Road.

+The 40th Edition of our weekend-long celebration, featuring Gravel and Road events on challenging courses that showcase Santa Fe’s extraordinary cycling community!
 A hundred miles of history pass under your wheels as you bicycle down the ancient Turquoise Trail through the old mining towns of Madrid and Golden, villages and mountain passes and 100 miles after you start, wheel back into Old Santa Fe.
-Join us for our 37th annual ride!

 Voted one of the “Top Ten Farmers’ Markets” by Sunset Magazine, the Santa Fe Farmers’ Market is one of the oldest, largest, and most successful growers’ markets in the country.
 Serving more than 150 farmers and producers in Northern New Mexico.
 Railyard